-Whether the petitioner is guilty of suppressing from the notice of the Tribunal some material facts having huge bearing on the outcome of the proceeding in hand.
+Whether the petitioner is guilty of suppressing the material facts on record having vital bearing on the outcome of the proceeding in hand.

 192. I have found that the petitioner claims that he was ignorant about the bifurcation of the company.
 However, my forgoing discussion has demonstrated that he was aware of such division/bifurcation because he had preferred an appeal against the order of demerger rendered by the Hon'ble High Court which he had also admitted in his letter dated 03.07.2000.
 But such an important fact was withheld from the notice of this Tribunal.